 They say the show must go on and so it is when it comes to work – this time is the work overseas assignment in Cambodia which is also known as the Kingdom of Wonders.
 This would be probably my 10th trip to the country.
 Image of The Royal Palace in Cambodia, Phnom Penh, source: All Free Photos

 Tomorrow marks the 6th anniversary of Malaysia Airlines Flight 370 (MH370) that went missing flying from Kuala Lumpur to Beijing, China.
 Till today, there have been a wide range of theories and conspiracies thrown in the wind but the plane is yet to be found.
 Image source: Pinterest.

-(Chaos, confusion, uncertainty – Lisbon, we have a problem when add impatient passengers into the equation.
-Copyright BJ Thoughts)
+(Chaos, confusion, uncertainty at Lisbon airport when we suppose to be in Cape Verde, we have a problem when adding impatient passengers into the equation)

 (Calm before the storm – this was taken just before we took off from Lisbon to Cape Verde)